khmarbaise/maven-buildtime-profiler/README.md

 [INFO] ForkTime: 0
 ```

-Most important might be in this relationship that you will get also informations about the
+Most important might be in this relationship that you will get also information about the
 time taken to install artifacts:

 ```